blumixid/docs/security/index.md

 Each type of data needs to be considered when you plan for data security.

-The {{site.data.keyword.Bluemix_notm}} platform secures data-in-transit by securing the end-user access to the application by using SSL through the network until the data reaches IBM DataPower Gateway at the boundary of the {{site.data.keyword.Bluemix_notm}} internal network.
+The {{site.data.keyword.Bluemix_notm}} platform secures data-in-transit by securing the end-user access to the application by using SSL, through the network until the data reaches IBM DataPower Gateway at the boundary of the {{site.data.keyword.Bluemix_notm}} internal network.
 IBM DataPower Gateway acts as a reverse proxy and provides SSL termination.
-From there to the application, IPSEC is used to secure the data as it travels from the IBM DataPower Gateway to the application.
+From there to the application IPSEC is used to secure the data as it travels from the IBM DataPower Gateway to the application.

 Security for both data-in-use and data-at-rest is your responsibility as you develop your application.
 You can take advantage of several data-related services available in the {{site.data.keyword.Bluemix_notm}} Catalog to help with these concerns.